In a virtual address, President Zelenskyy calls on the U.S. to 'do more'

 Zelenskyy explained the group would "provide all the necessary assistance in 24 hours.
 If necessary, even weapons, if necessary sanctions, humanitarian support, political support, finances, everything you need to keep the peace and quickly the save the world to save lives."

-Last week, Congress approved a bill that provided $13.6 billion for military and humanitarian aid to Ukraine.
-President Biden also announced that the U.S. would ban Russian oil imports and attempt to take away Russia's trade relations status with the U.S.

-Zelenskyy's address Wednesday follows one to Canada's Parliament on Tuesday and the British House of Commons on March 8 where he made similar asks for global assistance.

-Before the speech began Wednesday, Zelenskyy's video appearance was met with a standing ovation from the crowded room of U.S. lawmakers.
+Zelenskyy's video appearance was greeted with a standing ovation from the crowded room of U.S. lawmakers.
+After the speech, lawmakers from both parties rallied around the Ukrainian president's emotional appeal for support.

-He went on to receive an introduction from House Speaker Nancy Pelosi.
+Calling Zelenskyy "one of the great wartime leaders," Colorado Democratic Rep. Jason Crow said the U.S. needs "to step up and do more."

+Like many lawmakers, Crow opposes a no-fly zone over Ukraine.
+But he said the U.S. should give the Ukrainian military Russian MiiG planes, which he said could "help tip the scales."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.